 Increasing fluid intake by either adding water bottles or wetting down leafy greens can encourage water consumption, helping prevent stone formation in your pig.

-Recognizing the Signs of Bladder Stones
+How to Recognize the Signs of Bladder Stones in Guinea Pigs?

 Check if the parents of your guinea pigs have a history of bladder stones